Equity, Diversity and Inclusion on Campus

 • Person of Mixed Origin (with at least one parent in one of the racialized groups listed above)

-The equity-deserving groups or categories identified in the form does not fully represent how I chose to identify.
+The equity-deserving groups in the questionnaire do not fully represent how I chose to identify.
 Why do I have to consider whether I belong to these groups?

 Diversity language is an evolving field.
-How you identify is personal and the choices provided in the self-identification form may not fit with how you see yourself as an individual.
-The terminology used in the Diversity Self-Identification survey is consistent with what is used by the Employment Equity Act (Canada) and Statistics Canada.
-Language was also shaped through consultations with the Canadian Centre for Diversity and Inclusion, other Canadian post-secondary institutions, and internal EDI working groups at the College.
+How you identify is personal, and the choices provided in the self-identification form may not fit with how you see yourself as an individual.
+The terminology used in the student self-identification questions is consistent with what is used by the Employment Equity Act (Canada) and Statistics Canada.
+The language was also shaped through consultations with the Canadian Centre for Diversity and Inclusion, other Canadian post-secondary institutions, and internal EDI working groups at the College.

-As difficult as it may be to group people in this manner, we cannot assess our equity, diversity and inclusion progress without this data.
-It is important to note that we are asking you to consider whether you identify as part of these groups to help the College understand the diversity of its students, faculty and staff.
+As complex as it may be to group people in this manner, we cannot assess our equity, diversity and inclusion progress without this data.
+It is important to note that we are asking you to consider whether you identify as part of these groups to help the College understand the diversity of its students and employees.

-I am still discovering my identity, should I self-identify?
+I am still discovering my identity.
+Should I still self-identify?

-We recognize that some people may be on a journey to discover their identity, and along the way difficult emotions may arise.
-Completing the Diversity Self-Identification survey is voluntary, and you can change how you self-identify at any time by re-completing the survey.
+We recognize that some people may be on a journey to discover their identity, and along the way, difficult emotions may arise.
+Participating in student self-identification data collection is voluntary, and you can change how you self-identify at any time by updating your self-identification information through the Student Service Centre.

 Supports are available within and outside of RRC Polytech for those on self-identification journeys.
 Don’t hesitate to reach out to or access the following resources: